 I can't select a Microsoft-hosted agent and I can't queue my build or deployment.
 How do I fix this?

-By default, all project contributors in an account have access to the Microsoft-hosted agents.
-But, your account administrator may limit the access of Microsoft-hosted agents to select users or projects.
-Ask the owner of your VSTS account to grant you permission to use a Microsoft-hosted agent.
+By default, all project contributors in an organization have access to the Microsoft-hosted agents.
+But, your organization administrator may limit the access of Microsoft-hosted agents to select users or projects.
+Ask the owner of your VSTS organization to grant you permission to use a Microsoft-hosted agent.
 See agent queue security.

 I need more agents.
 What can I do?